 The staff of the Lee Honors College, under the leadership of Dean Carla Koretsky, developed its current five-year strategic plan in July 2014.
-The plan was reviewed and updated under the leadership of Dean Gary H. Bischof after he joined the college in January 2017.
+The plan was reviewed and updated under Dean Gary H. Bischof after he joined the college in January 2017.
 The plan guides the curricular and co-curricular offerings and decision-making of the college.

 Lee Honors College Mission: